 POW clothing, food, and medical care were inadequate, and the Red Cross boxes containing, medicine, medical equipment, clothing, and shoes, meant for the POWs, were misappropriated by the Japanese and used by them.
 The POWs were denied mail and it was not uncommon for the Japanese to burn incoming and outgoing mail.

 The diet of the POWs in the camp consisted of barley and millet. and miso soup.
 Once in a while, the POWs would receive potatoes, seaweed, octopus, and a giant radish known as daikon.

 Like in many other camps, the Japanese needed little reason to beat the POWs.
 Many of the prisoners were beaten across the face with wooden shoes and received judo chops.
 This was done as they stood at attention for hours.
 One guard found it amusing to have the POWs salute trees.
 If a man was ill and in the camp hospital, his food rations were cut in half.
 The POWs were also put in punishment cells without adequate water or food.

 Dominick returned home on the Dutch ship, S.S.
-Klipfontein, arriving at Seattle on October 9, 1945.
+Klipfontein, which sailed on October 9, 1945, from Manila, and arrived in Seattle on October 28, 1945.
 After a stay at Madigan General Hospital at Ft.
 Lewis, Washington, he returned home.
 Because of his medical condition, he was not discharged from the Army until November 19, 1946.
 He married Catherine and resided in New York.
 After he retired, he moved to Coral Springs, Florida, and later to Plantation, Florida.